-Farmers planning to profitably grow their businesses once quotas are abolished need to plan carefully
+Farmers planning to profitably grow their businesses once quotas are abolished need to plan carefully and business planning and project management are also addressed in the manual.

 Professor Gerry Boyle, Simon Coveney T.D., Minister for Agriculture, Food and the Marine and Editor Mark Moore of Teagasc, at the launch.